amin20/GBM_WSSM/README.md

 # -----------------------------------------------

-2. Download GBM test images from this [address](https://github.com/amin20/GBM_WSSM/tree/master/GBM_Test_Images) or use your own GBM test image.
-For image preprocessing of your test file please refer to the original article.
+2. Download GBM test images from this [link](https://github.com/amin20/GBM_WSSM/tree/master/GBM_Test_Images) or use your own GBM images.
+For pre-processing of your images, please refer to the original article.
 Then, run the file "[GBM_WSSM_Prediction.py](https://github.com/amin20/GBM_WSSM/tree/master/Codes)". you can compare the results (predicted masks) with the original ground truth, check this [link](https://github.com/amin20/GBM_WSSM/tree/master/GBM_Test_Ground_Truth).

 3. If you want to train the model from scratch, download raw images and corressponding masks from the link .
 Also, you can save your time and train the model by using training and validating numpy arrays we prepared.
 For both ways, first download the images or arrays from and put them in the [main_code](https://github.com/amin20/GBM_WSSM/blob/master/Codes/0_main.py).